tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/synonym-map-operations.md

   Setting up synonyms in your search application is a two-step process:

   1. Add a synonym map to your search service.
 You can use the search service REST API to create and manage **synonym maps**.
 See the section below titled "Operations on synonym maps" for the supported operations and [Create Synonym Map](create-synonym-map.md) for the request body.

-  2. Configure a searchable field to use the synonym map in the index definition.
+ 1. Configure a searchable field to use the synonym map in the index definition.
 A new field property **synonymMaps** specifies a synonym map to use for the field.

+1. Query as usual using terms or phrases (enclosed in quotation marks).
+Two-part terms, such as "hot tub", must be expressed as a phrase, otherwise each term is evaluated independently.

+## Example

-  For example, the index definition below configures the 'name' field to use the synonym map 'mysynonymmap'.
+The index definition below configures the 'name' field to use the synonym map 'mysynonymmap'.

   ```http
 	POST https://[service name].search.windows.net/indexes?api-version=2020-06-30
 	api-key: [admin key]